aoitelegram/aoitelegram/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Sempai-07/aoitelegram/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/aoitelegram/aoitelegram/blob/main/LICENSE) file for details.

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please create a GitHub issue or submit a pull request.
+If you find any issues or have suggestions for improvements, please create a `GitHub` issue or submit a pull request.
+Additionally, feel free to reach out to me on Telegram via my username `@SempaiJS` or on Discord using my username `sempaika_chess`.

 <table>
   <td><image src="https://avatars.githubusercontent.com/u/101444750?v=4"><a href="https://github.com/Asayukiii">Asayukiii</a></td>